mindfultatiana/mindfultatiana/README.md

 As I sought to deepen my understanding of market dynamics and data-driven decision-making, I transitioned into cybersecurity and business intelligence.

 I love learning and building things.
-I'm passionate about research and building solutions that help businesses safeguard their data and infrastructure. <br></br>
+I'm also passionate about research and finding solutions that help businesses safeguard their data and infrastructure. <br></br>

 # Recent Trainings and Certs
 * Live 5-Day Gen AI Intensive Course with Google and Kaggle Capstone (Apr 2025)